Purpose

 - educational or instructional projects

-- student projects, including those done through a training centre or program (e.g., Banff Centre, National Screen Institute, Canadian Film Centre)
+- student projects, including those done through a training centre or program (for example, Banff Centre, National Screen Institute, Canadian Film Centre)

 - television projects, (including journalistic or reporting-style documentary projects, police dramas, movies of the week, news reports, and bravoFact and bravoFactual projects)

-- pilots (for television, web series or podcasts)
+- pilots or proof-of-concept for television, web series, or podcasts

 - commercial video or electronic games